Pnav22/Multi-ToolHead-Printer-PurpleWhale/README.md

 This printer uses a flying COREXY gantry mechanism.
 The printer can move in the XY direction using only two motors.
 It moves in the z axis using 4 stepper motors with linear rails and leadscrews.

+## Assembly
+To assemble this, you will need a bunch of M3, M4, and M5 screws with their respective nuts.

 ## Bill of Materials
 A more detailed Bill Of Materials exists as [`BOM.CSV`]((https://github.com/Pnav22/Multi-ToolHead-Printer-PurpleWhale/blob/main/BOM.csv))